Drug Recalls and Updates

 Different Levels of FDA Recall

-The FDA breaks its drug recalls down into three categories: Class I, II, and III.
-One is the most serious, followed by two and three.
-Here is what each level means for the consumer and patients:
+The FDA breaks its medication recalls down to three classes: Class I, II, and III.
+Class One is the very acute, followed by three and two.
+This is what each level means for the patients and consumer:

 - Class I Recall – The drug has an issue where there is reason to believe it could cause “serious adverse health consequences or death” if used.